Decorated discrete conformal maps and convex polyhedral cusps

 \begin{definition}[discrete conformal equivalence, variable combinatorics] Given two decorated PE-metrics $(\dist_{\eucsurf_g}, r)$ and $\big(\widetilde{\dist}_{\eucsurf_g}, \tilde{r}\big)$ on the marked genus $g$ surface $(\eucsurf_g, \verts)$.
 We say that they are \emph{discrete conformally equivalent} if they share the same fundamental discrete conformal invariant. \end{definition}

 \begin{proposition} Given a decorated PE-metric $(\dist_{\eucsurf_g}, r)$ on the marked surface $(\eucsurf_g, \verts)$ of genus $g$.
 Denote by $\surf_g$ its fundamental discrete conformal invariant and let $\tri$ be a weighted Delaunay triangulation.
-Then $\mathcal{C}_{\tri}(\dist_{\eucsurf_g}, r)$, $\mathcal{P}_{\tri}(\surf_g)$ and $\mathcal{D}_{\tri}(\surf_g)$ are homeomorphic. \end{proposition} \begin{proof} \lemref{lemma:local_delaunay_convexity_equivalence} and \propref{prop:euclidean_flip_algoritm} show that $\tri$ is a weighted Delaunay triangulation iff the corresponding polyhedral cusp is convex.
-Similarly, \lemref{lemma:local_delaunay_convexity_equivalence} and \propref{prop:flip_algo_hyerpbolic} show that a polyhedral cusp is convex iff its heights define weights on $\surf_g$ such that $\tri$ is a canonical tessellation. \end{proof}
+Then $\mathcal{C}_{\tri}(\dist_{\eucsurf_g}, r)$, $\mathcal{P}_{\tri}(\surf_g)$ and $\mathcal{D}_{\tri}(\surf_g)$ are homeomorphic. \end{proposition} \begin{proof} \lemref{lemma:local_delaunay_convexity_equivalence} and \propref{prop:euclidean_flip_algoritm} show that $\tri$ is a weighted Delaunay triangulation if and only if the corresponding polyhedral cusp is convex.
+Similarly, \lemref{lemma:local_delaunay_convexity_equivalence} and \propref{prop:flip_algo_hyerpbolic} show that a polyhedral cusp is convex if and only if its heights define weights on $\surf_g$ such that $\tri$ is a canonical tessellation. \end{proof}

 \begin{corollary} Let $\surf_g$ be a hyperbolic surface.
 For each $h\in\RR^{\verts}$ there is a unique convex polyhedral cusp $P_h$ over $\surf_g$ with the heights $h$. \end{corollary}

 The definition of discrete conformal equivalence in terms of the fundamental discrete conformal invariant can also be reformulated using sequences of weighted Delaunay triangulations.